finlay-liu/awesome-collections/cbir.md

 - SIFT Meets CNN: A Decade Survey of Instance Retrieval
 - A Comprehensive Study Over VLAD and Product Quantization in Large-Scale Image Retrieval, **[Code](https://github.com/MKLab-ITI/multimedia-indexing)**
 - Recent Advance in Content-based Image
+- A survey on content based image retrieval
+- Intelligent Image Retrieval Techniques: A Survey
 - SIFT Meets CNN A Decade Survey of Instance Retrieval
 - Deep Learning for Content-Based Image Retrieval: A Comprehensive Study